TRAVEL BLOGGER BREN ON THE ROAD GIVES US ALL HIS ADVICE ON HOW TO WORK AND TRAVEL...

 6) WORKING HOLIDAYS

 Many countries around the world offer working holiday visas.
 What makes these great is they allow you to come into the country and seek whatever job you want.
 If you’re still a student or not highly skilled, don’t worry - many travellers pick up jobs like waitressing, bartending and various office monkey jobs without much trouble.
-Many aspiring nomads spend years working a boring job back home to fund their trip.
+Many aspiring nomads spend years working a boring job back home to fund their trips.
 Why not work a boring job overseas instead?
 It makes it much more fun, trust me!

-Get started: Many countries have working holiday visa programs - Canada, UK, Australia, New Zealand, Singapore and Japan are popular ones, plus most countries in Europe.
+Get started: Many countries have working holiday visa programs - Canada, the UK, Australia, New Zealand, Singapore and Japan are popular ones, plus most countries in Europe.
 Google is your friend.

 While backpacking Europe I met a young couple, still in their teens, on the road with guitar in tow.
 We got chatting and I learned they travelled whenever they got the chance, busking on the street to fund their trips.
-While sitting in the bar he pulled out the guitar and they did a little number, and I remember feeling so happy for them that they were able to do what they loved and travel the world.
+While sitting in the bar he pulled out the guitar and they did a little number, I remember feeling so happy for them that they were able to do what they loved and travel the world.